University of Michigan Hospital

 Other Requirement Instructions

-Applicants who have completed a course of study at a U.S. Commission on Dental Accreditation (CODA)-accredited dental school, and who have graduated with a DDS or DMD are eligible to apply.
+Applicants who have completed a course of study at a Commission on Dental Accreditation (CODA)-accredited dental school, and who have graduated with a DDS or DMD are eligible to apply.

 Dental graduates should meet the following criteria: